-HOW DO YOU CREATE A SUCCESSFUL SECOND ACT BUSINESS AS A BABY BOOMER?
+HOW DO YOU CREATE A SUCCESSFUL SECOND ACT BUSINESS AS A BABY BOOMER WOMAN?

-At Nurturing Big Ideas we don’t have all the answers to that question, but we have most of them.
-We’re living testament to creating a successful second act business as a baby boomer.
+I don’t have all the answers to that question, but I have a whole lot of them!
+I can honestly say I am living testament to creating a successful second, third, and as I said earlier, fourth act.

-For me, the writer of this post, Yvonne DiVita, I went from simple web content writer to book publisher to online blog community manager and conference developer, to this - to Nurturing Big Ideas, all in the space of 15 years or so.
+For me, I went from simple web content writer to book publisher to online blog community/influencers manager and conference developer, to this - to Nurturing Big Ideas, all in the space of 15 years or so.

 My previous endeavors have led me full circle.
 I was always focused on helping other women, where I could.
 Being a baby boomer has taught me the value of working with talented women - women who make magic out of old boxes and string, I like to say.
 Women like you, I bet.

 My Mom taught me a lot and I’ll talk about her from time to time (Robbi, who is a friend and who I am happy to say works with me occasionally, talks about her Mom, too - have you read Robbi's Mom had big ideas post?) , but the true learning came from the women around me.